friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 #Fragments  = Partials
 ##TODO Brian fill in code sample
 ---
 #What is Apollo-Android?
-###Apollo allows you to interact with a graphql server
-###It's a strongly-typed, caching GraphQL client for Android
+##A strongly-typed, caching GraphQL client for Android
-###Created based on Facebook's GraphQl Spec
+##Created based on Facebook's GraphQl Spec
-###Similar to Apollo JS + iOS but built for Android from the start
+##Similar to Apollo JS + iOS but built for Android from the start
+---
+#Apollo-Android has 2 main parts
+##*Apollo Code Gen - To generate code
+##*Apollo Client  - For executing requests
 ---
 #Using Apollo-Android
 Add apollo dependencies